prefix-dev/pixi/docs/cli.md

 ```

 [^1]:
-    An **up-to-date** lockfile means that the dependencies in the lockfile are allowed by the dependencies in the manifest file.
     For example

     - a `pixi.toml` with `python = ">= 3.11"` is up-to-date with a `name: python, version: 3.11.0` in the `pixi.lock`.